sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

 # Implementation Overview

 This document is an overview of the processes followed by the implementation team when involved in a customer implementation project.
 It is specific to the process for customers utilizing the _Jointly Deployed_ offering with assistance from the Implementation Team.
-Ad-hoc requests for support from the implementation team do not follow this process, but the implementation team may require pieces of this process to be completed in those cases.
+Ad-hoc requests for support from the implementation team do not follow this process, but the implementation team may require pieces of this process to be completed in specific scenarios.

-To review the long-term work and goals of the implementation team, please review the [Jointly Deployed Roadmap](https://docs.google.com/spreadsheets/d/1cXquABcSYxAKG38ol1yQFSWWslueck9vayAcOxPLga8/edit#gid=0).

 For information on recommended deployment types and strategies, visit [Implementation Strategies](./impl-strategies.md).

-For general information on the roles and responsibilities throughout a customer's lifecycle, visit the [Customer Lifecycle RACI](https://docs.google.com/spreadsheets/d/1q6dnHpgZcbgpTAEN3_zgyrrk6pByLIf7xNWsNrO0QVk/edit#gid=227625307).

 # Jointly Deployed vs. Jointly Managed